 In 2001, the Copa Merconorte and Copa Mercosur tournaments were discontinued.

-In 2002, the CONMEBOL Sudamericana was inaugurated as an annual international club football competition organized by CONMEBOL, replacing the Copa Merconorte and Copa Mercosur with a single-elimination tournament.
+In 2002, the CONMEBOL Sudamericana was introduced, replacing the Copa Merconorte and Copa Mercosur with a single-elimination tournament.

-In 2003, Nissan Motors signed an 8-year contract with CONMEBOL to become the first major sponsor of the Copa Sudamericana.
+In 2003, Nissan Motors became the first major sponsor of the Copa Sudamericana, signing an 8-year contract with CONMEBOL.

-In 2004, Cienciano's conquest of the Copa Sudamericana trophy sparked celebrations across Peru.
+In 2004, Cienciano's conquest of the trophy ignited a party across Peru.

-As of the end of the 2014 tournament, LDU Quito and São Paulo have played the most games in the Copa Sudamericana, with 50 games each.
+As of the end of the 2014 tournament, LDU Quito and São Paulo have played the most games, with 50 each.

-Until 2016, the Copa Sudamericana tournament comprised 47 teams in a knockout format, with Argentine and Brazilian teams receiving byes to the second round.
+Until 2016, the tournament comprised 47 teams in a knockout format, with Argentine and Brazilian teams getting byes to the second round and defending champions entering in the round of 16.

-In 2019, the CONMEBOL Libertadores and Sudamericana broadcast packages were separated.
-DirecTV took over the Copa and Recopa Sudamericana coverage from Fox Sports in a deal until 2022.
+Starting in 2019, the CONMEBOL Libertadores and Sudamericana broadcast packages were separated, with DirecTV and DAZN taking over coverage from Fox Sports until 2022.

 On May 12, 2022, CONMEBOL announced the renewal of the agreement with DirecTV for the 2023–2026 cycle.

-For the 2023 Copa Sudamericana, clubs playing their first stage match at home receive US$225,000, while teams that play their first stage match away receive US$250,000.
-Clubs qualifying for the group stage are awarded US$900,000, earning US$100,000 per match won in that stage.
-Additional amounts are awarded for reaching later stages of the competition, with the winners receiving US$5,000,000.
+For the 2023 Copa Sudamericana, clubs playing their first stage match at home receive US$225,000, while teams that play their first stage match away receive US$250,000, with additional amounts awarded for advancing through various stages.

 Football is a family of team sports centered around kicking...